DutchJavaDev/MyMusic/README.md

 # A personal clone of Spotify .NET
 To see if it can be created cheaper using a vps/pi/local-pc to handle downloading YouTube videos and converting those to mp3 files, those mp3 files can be streamed or downloaded to a mp3 player running in a web browser or on a phone.
-Using minio as s3 type storage for the files.
+Using mongodb for storage and/or local on the device.

+this is a proof of concept I am working on

 [![Publish Docker image](https://github.com/DutchJavaDev/MyMusic/actions/workflows/docker-image.yml/badge.svg)](https://github.com/DutchJavaDev/MyMusic/actions/workflows/docker-image.yml)